ember-learn/ember-blog/content/the-ember-times-issue-180.md

 ## New shiny addons ✨

 The Ember addon ecosystem is always expanding and we love to keep you up to date with all of them.
-So here is a summarized list of the latest add-ons made by the community for the community.
+So here is a summarized list of the latest addons made by the community for the community.

 * [ember-bem-helpers](https://github.com/retailnext/ember-bem-helpers): BEM helpers for Ember.js applications
 * [ember-breadcrumb-trail](https://github.com/Windvis/ember-breadcrumb-trail): Minimalistic but very flexible breadcrumb management solution for Ember applications.